damian-pm/prestashop_examples/examples/ExampleBackEndController/README.md

 # Example BackEnd Controller

-* Copy all content of dir ExampleBackEndController to the root of project
+* Copy full content of a ExampleBackEndController directory to the root of project
-* How call created controller:
+* Call controller from URL:
   * > /admin-dev/improve/shipping/car_crush